csmclaren/perky/docs/src/perky.md

 When permuting, Perky scores the specified [metric](#metrics) by its direction, with the goal of finding the key tables generally considered better for that metric.
 To explicitly choose the goal for the metric, specify `--goal <GOAL>` (or `-g <GOAL>`), where `<GOAL>` is `max` or `min`.
 In this way, you can choose to find key tables generally considered *worse* for that metric.

-For example, one can score against `fsb` (Full scissor bigrams) to find the worse performing key tables by specifying `--metric fsb` and `--goal max`.
+For example, one can score against `fsb` (Full scissor bigrams) to find the worst performing key tables by specifying `--metric fsb` and `--goal max`.

+#### Tolerance

+By default, only the best records are retained.
+You can instruct perky to be more flexible about what it retains by specifying a value for `--tolerance <TOLERANCE>`. *TOLERANCE* must be a number between 0.0 and 1.0.

+To determine the threshold score that must be met for a record to be retained, when maximizing a metric, Perky multiplies the best score by *TOLERANCE* and, when minimizing a metric, Perky divides the best score by *TOLERANCE*.

+##### Examples

+To retain all records within 90% of the best score for the specified metric, specify `--tolerance 0.90`.

 #### Weight